-- o Top: No spandex, buttons or trim. - o Pants: No bell bottom leg.
+- Top: No spandex, buttons or trim. - Pants: No bell bottom leg.
 Pants must be hemmed after washing and before the first day of class if the length extends below heel.
 Scrubs must be neat, clean, in good condition, and have a professional fit, including but not limited to no tight fitting, gapping, or low rise pants.
-Undergarments must be worn and not visible. - o Scrub uniforms will have a program patch placed 2 inches down on the left sleeve.
+Undergarments must be worn and not visible.